 The provision of public toilets is not the primary driver for most organisations, consequently the extent and quality of the toilets is driven by staff and/or customer expectations and regulatory compliance.
 However, some businesses do view the provision of toilets as part of a complementary service (e.g. service stations generically provide toilet facilities, in much the same way as they provide free air for tyres).
 In general the presence of staff at these businesses and the requirements of customers result in reasonable levels of monitoring toilets in terms of cleanliness, supplies and condition.

 The Council is also engaged in a number of activities such as libraries, community centres, parking buildings and services centres, providing toilets for staff and visitors at these locations (for the purposes of this report these toilets are referred to as "Secondary Council Sites").
 Separate to these are "public toilets" provided by the City Council and hire companies.
 The latter generically provide portable toilets for specific events or worksites (in this report these toilets will be referred to as "Primary Pubic Toilets").

-Within the Christchurch district there are over 214 Council-owned public toilets:
+Within the Christchurch district there are 215 Councilowned public toilets:

-- 175 are toilets located in or associated with parks; - · 26 toilets are also located in pavilions - 13 are located in predominantly retail areas (including Cathedral Square).
+- 171 are toilets located in or associated with parks; - 34 toilets are also located in pavilions - 10 are located in predominantly urban retail areas such as Addington and Papanui.